 Stacks are everywhere in computing, but a few patterns dominate.

 Undo and Redo.
 Every action the user takes is pushed onto an undo stack.
 Hitting undo pops the top action and reverses it.
-To support redo, you keep a second stack: when you pop from the undo stack, you push the reversed-or-not action onto the redo stack.
+To support redo, keep a second stack: popping from the undo stack pushes the action onto the redo stack.
 Hitting redo pops from the redo stack and re-applies.
-This pairs perfectly with LIFO because the most recent action is always the most relevant to undo.
+This pairs with LIFO because the most recent action is always the most relevant to undo.

 Two stacks, one for actions that can be undone, one for actions that can be redone.
 The Do method clears the redo stack because a fresh action invalidates any future history (this is how every text editor in the world behaves).
 The Undo and Redo methods pop from one stack and push onto the other, preserving the LIFO ordering on both sides.

 Depth-first traversal.
-When you walk a tree or graph and want to go deep before going wide, a stack is the natural data structure.
+When walking a tree or graph and going deep before going wide, a stack is the natural data structure.
 Push the starting node, then in a loop pop a node, visit it, and push its unvisited neighbors.
-The stack remembers which branches you haven't explored yet, in LIFO order so the most recently discovered branch is the next one explored.
+The stack remembers which branches haven't been explored yet, in LIFO order so the most recently discovered branch is the next one explored.
 (BFS uses a Queue<T> instead, for the opposite reason.)

 The DFS walks the category tree starting at the root.
 The traversal order depends on the order children are pushed.
 Here, Electronics is pushed before Books, so Books ends up on top of Electronics and gets popped first.
 Each category's children are pushed in their declared order, and again the last one pushed becomes the top, so they come out in reverse.
 (To visit children in declared order, push them in reverse using stack.Push(node.Subcategories[i]) for i from Count - 1 down to 0.)

-The mental model: the stack holds "nodes I've discovered but haven't visited yet."
-Popping a node means "I'm visiting this one now."
-Pushing its children means "and now I have these new nodes to visit later."
-LIFO ensures depth-first; FIFO (a queue) would give breadth-first.
+The model: the stack holds "discovered but unvisited nodes."
+Popping a node visits it.
+Pushing its children adds new nodes to visit later.
+LIFO ensures depth-first; FIFO (a queue) gives breadth-first.

 Expression evaluation (Reverse Polish Notation).
 RPN puts operators after their operands.
 The expression (3 + 4) * 5 becomes 3 4 + 5 * in RPN.
-A stack evaluates it cleanly: push numbers, and when you hit an operator, pop the right number of operands, compute, and push the result.
+A stack evaluates it cleanly: push numbers, and on an operator, pop the right number of operands, compute, and push the result.

 Each token is either a number (pushed) or an operator (which pops two values, applies the op, and pushes the result).
 The order of the pops matters: the right operand was pushed last, so it comes off the top first.
-After processing every token, the stack holds exactly one number, which is the final answer.
-If it didn't, the expression was malformed.
+After processing every token, the stack holds exactly one number, the final answer.
+Otherwise, the expression was malformed.

-The RPN evaluator is short and direct because the stack handles all the "remembering" for us.
-Without a stack you'd need explicit recursion or a tree-walking interpreter, both of which are more code.
+The RPN evaluator is short and direct because the stack handles all the "remembering" for the algorithm.
+Without a stack, the alternative is explicit recursion or a tree-walking interpreter, both of which are more code.
 The stack reduces a recursive structure (an expression tree) to a linear scan.

 Parser backtracking.
 Recursive-descent parsers, regex engines, and AI planners all use stacks to remember "where I was so I can return to it if the current path fails."
 Pushing a save point and popping it on backtrack is the same shape as undo.
-The stack frames in a function call work this way at the language level (we'll see that in a moment).
+The stack frames in a function call work this way at the language level (the next section shows it).

 Call stack simulation.
-Recursive algorithms can always be rewritten iteratively with an explicit stack, swapping language-managed recursion for a data structure you control.
-The benefit is that you avoid stack overflow for deep recursion, and you can pause and resume the traversal.
-The cost is that the code is less compact because you do explicitly what the language was doing implicitly.
+Recursive algorithms can always be rewritten iteratively with an explicit stack, swapping language-managed recursion for a data structure under direct control.
+The benefit is avoiding stack overflow for deep recursion, plus the ability to pause and resume the traversal.
+The cost is that the code is less compact because the recursion that was implicit becomes explicit.

 This is a deliberately small example.
-Real call-stack-simulation use cases include tree walkers for very deep trees (where recursion would blow the .NET stack) and state-machine engines that need to checkpoint progress.
+Real call-stack-simulation use cases include tree walkers for very deep trees (where recursion would overflow the .NET stack) and state-machine engines that checkpoint progress.
 The pattern is always the same: push work items, pop them in LIFO order, push new work discovered during the pop.

 Stack<T> is not thread-safe.
 Multiple threads reading concurrently is fine, but a writer mixed with readers or other writers can corrupt the count, the array, or both.
-The behavior under contention is undefined: you might see torn writes, missed updates, or IndexOutOfRangeException from the iterator.
+The behavior under contention is undefined: torn writes, missed updates, or IndexOutOfRangeException from the iterator are all possible.

 For concurrent access, System.Collections.Concurrent.ConcurrentStack<T> provides a thread-safe alternative with TryPush, TryPop, and TryPeek designed for multi-threaded use.
 The _Concurrent Collections_ lesson covers it in depth.

-For an unchangeable stack (where every "modification" returns a new stack rather than mutating in place), System.Collections.Immutable.ImmutableStack<T> is the right tool.
-It uses persistent data-structure tricks so that adding or removing an item doesn't copy the whole stack.
+For an unchangeable stack (where every "modification" returns a new stack rather than mutating in place), System.Collections.Immutable.ImmutableStack<T> fits.
+It uses persistent data-structure techniques so that adding or removing an item doesn't copy the whole stack.
 The _Immutable Collections_ lesson covers it.

 For the rest of this lesson, assume single-threaded access with Stack<T>.
-That's the common case, and it's what 95% of "I need a stack" situations need.
+That's the common case for most "I need a stack" situations.